Priceaj89/SpaceY/README.md

 Using everything I have learned in the IBM Applied Data Science course in a final.
 Making a powerpoint using all the jupyter notebooks and app loaded up on Github done on IBM Watson.

+For the notebook EDA with SQL lab had to download and change the nbfortmat_minor to 5 to get the notebook to load.